 Free Intelligent Conversation Manifesto

-Free Intelligent Conversation (FreeIC) is a social movement-turned-non-profit organization dedicated to facilitating meaningful face-to-face conversations between strangers.
+Free Intelligent Conversation (FreeIC) is a non-profit organization dedicated to facilitating meaningful face-to-face conversations between strangers.
 We want to meet people, learn from them, and use what we’ve learned to make the world a better place.
 FreeIC.org

 Free Intelligent Conversation is a movement for those interested in learning from everyone they encounter.
 It is a place for the curious, the jaded, the academic, the self-taught, the skeptic, and the believer.
 It is a movement for those looking to improve themselves and the world around them through meaningful conversations.

 Intelligence is a process of acquiring knowledge, not an achievement.

 Knowledge is a resource that is dispersed amongst the members of society and manifests itself in different ways.
 An intelligent conversation is one where we gain knowledge from whom we are speaking with.
 Making intelligent conversations a regular part of our lives requires us to continually seek to learn from the people we encounter.
 The process of seeking to learn from those we encounter will provide us each with the greatest intelligence.

 Intelligence is often perceived as unidimensional and we tend to determine how intelligent a person is based on how much they know or achieve by society’s standards.
 These standards often oversimplify how we perceive intelligence because they fail to notice how knowledge can be gained from personal life experience.
 By overvaluing these typical measures of intelligence, we undermine the process of gaining knowledge through lived experiences.
 Intelligence has many forms, and it is a mistake to place significant value in one form while depreciating the others.